flyingonionman/obsidian-semantic-canvas-links/README.md

 ## Example Screenshots

 ### Canvas → Edit Note Props
-One command to make this canvas:
+One command to make this canvas...
 ![Before image](assets/before.png)

-Update properties of all the notes on it:
+...update properties of all the notes it contains:
 ![After image](assets/after.png)

 ### Note → Create Canvas
-Another command to turn this note:
+Another command to turn this note...
 ![Before image](assets/before2.png)

-Into a new canvas containing its `list-type` properties:
+...into a new canvas containing its `list-type` properties:
 ![After image](assets/after2.png)

 ## Use Cases